CodyAdam/datachallenge2024/README.md

-# 🏆 Winner of the Innovation Price
+# 🏆 Winner of the Innovation Prize

 ![banner](img/banner.png)